WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 ## Unsupported Methods

-We don't support other guides that use services such as NextDNS as those have limits, and apps will revoke if you pass that limit. madNS itself uses NextDNS and is transparent as we could make it be.
+We don't support other guides that use services such as NextDNS as those have limits, and apps will revoke if you pass that limit.

+The madNS Config Profile itself uses NextDNS and is transparent as we could make it be.
 It is run for by donators and will keep running for as long as possible.

 ## Before we start